PyMieDiff: A differentiable Mie scattering library: Examples

 The code to configure the particle and calculate the spectra, angular scattering patterns and near-fields is given in listing~\ref{lst:particle_class}, where tabulated materials are handled by the \code{MatDatabase} class and the \code{Particle} class acts as an easy-to-use high-level interface to PyMieDiff.

-We compared the results to several other, openly available Mie solvers and onbtained results identical to machine precision.
+We compared the results to several other, openly available Mie solvers and obtained results identical to machine precision.
 This comparison can be found in the examples of the online documentation.